Meet The Board

 Over the years, Ms. Damashek has lectured on foreign investment strategies, women’s career and leadership development, and has been very active in promoting Diversity and Inclusion initiatives in a corporate setting.
 She now dedicates herself in addressing the world's social issues through nonprofit organizations while engaging in angel investing and volunteering as a mentor for high school STEM students in the Seattle area.

 Donna Verretto, Non-Profit Advisor - President of DV Consulting for independent nonprofit consulting.
 Donna has had over 20 years experience in running non-profit organizations.

-Camille Steele, Operations Advisor - Camille Steen has worked in the apparel industry in a variety of roles.
-She is the Adjunct Professor at Seattle Pacific University.
+Camille Steen, Operations Advisor - Camille Steen has worked in the apparel industry in a variety of roles.
+She is an Adjunct Professor at Seattle Pacific University.
 Currently, she is the Product Engineer Lead at ExOfficio LLC, and is co-author of the popular Fairchild textbook “Technical Sourcebook for Designers.”